ArghyaChatterjee/Deep_Object_Pose/readme.md

 ![DOPE Objects](dope_objects.png)

-## Updates
+## Evaluation:

-2022/07/13 - Added a script with a simple example for computing the ADD and ADD-S metric on data.
+A script with a simple example for computing the ADD and ADD-S metric on data.
 Please refer to [script/metrics/](https://github.com/NVlabs/Deep_Object_Pose/tree/master/scripts/metrics).

-2022/03/30 - Update on the NViSII script to handle [symmetrical objects](https://github.com/NVlabs/Deep_Object_Pose/tree/master/scripts/nvisii_data_gen#handling-objects-with-symmetries).
-Also the NViSII script is compatible with the original training script.
-Thanks to Martin Günther.
+## Training:

-2021/12/13 - Added a NViSII script to generate synthetic data for training DOPE.
+A NViSII script to generate synthetic data for training DOPE.
 See this [readme](https://github.com/NVlabs/Deep_Object_Pose/tree/master/scripts/nvisii_data_gen) for more details.
 We also added the update training and inference (without ROS) scripts for the NViSII paper [here](https://github.com/NVlabs/Deep_Object_Pose/tree/master/scripts/train2).

-2021/10/20 - Added ROS2 Foxy inference support through [Isaac ROS DOPE package](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation) for Jetson and x86+CUDA-capable GPU.

-2021/08/07 - Added publishing belief maps.
-Thank you to Martin Günther.

-2020/03/09 - Added HOPE [weights to google drive](https://drive.google.com/open?id=1DfoA3m_Bm0fW8tOWXGVxi4ETlLEAgmcg), [the 3d models](https://drive.google.com/drive/folders/1jiJS9KgcYAkfb8KJPp5MRlB0P11BStft), and the objects dimensions to config.
-[Tremblay et al., IROS 2020](https://arxiv.org/abs/2008.11822).
-The HOPE dataset can be found [here](https://github.com/swtyree/hope-dataset/) and is also part of the [BOP challenge](https://bop.felk.cvut.cz/datasets/#HOPE)

 <!-- 2020/02/09 - Upgraded DOPE to use Python 3.
 Updated Dockerfile to use Python3-compatible ROS Noetic.
 The Python 2.7/ROS Kinetic is still available on the ['ros-kinetic' branch](https://github.com/NVlabs/Deep_Object_Pose/tree/ros-kinetic). -->